 And so there we have it, another repair, straight from the Liquid Audio workshop to you.
 I hope you enjoyed this one, I certainly always enjoy working on Accuphase equipment.

 As always, a huge thanks to my regular and new readers for stopping by and sharing the story.
-Don’t hesitate to let me know if you have any Accuphase or other classic hi-fi equipment you’d like us to look at for you, in the unique way that we go about this type of work.
+Don’t hesitate to let me know if you have any Accuphase or other classic hi-fi equipment you’d like us to look at for you, in the unique way we go about this type of work.

 Hey Mike, nice article on the P300 (they are all nice articles!).
 I have a question on the P300 Versus the E202 that you repaired for me.
 Which is the better amp?
 Pardon my ignorance if it is bloody obvious!
 Cheers